nate-brown-dev/reading-notes/README.md

 #### 3 ways to maintain the growth mindset

-1. Set defined, achievable goals that have meaningful checkpoints in order to maintain progress.
+1. Set defined, achievable goals that have meaningful checkpoints in order to maintain progress like this:

 CF 102 Day 1

 - [x] complete reading discussion 01
 - [x] complete lab 01a
 - [ ] complete lab 01b